arthurnunesc/fedora-scripts/README.md

+# DEPRECATED

+New development is being continued at [linux-scripts](https://github.com/arthurnunesc/linux-scripts), favouring a more distro-agnostic approach.

 # fedora-scripts

 This is a compilation of scripts written to help me install and configure utilities, tools and programs on my personal computers that run Fedora.